-Please click here to download our child protection policy.
+Please click here to download our Safeguarding and Child Protection policy.

 What happens if the school has a concern about a child ?

 If any member of staff has a concern about a child they will fill in a “cause for concern” form on CPOMS outlining the concern.
 This will be passed to the Designated Member of Staff for Child Protection who, working alongside their senior colleagues, will decide what action to take.
 Usually this will result in a conversation with the student and home but on occasions may require a conversation with Social Care (we would always try to inform home if this was the preferred option).

 What is the school’s policy in relation to the publication of images of children?